vedika-k/banana-harvest-prediction/README.md

-## Banana-Harvest-Prediction
-This repository contains code and datasets for the project
 ## A Deep Neural Network Approach for Enhancing Prediction Capabilities of Banana Harvesting Products
 ## Project Overview
 This project aims to enhance banana production forecasts by leveraging advanced machine learning models.
 The focus is on improving the prediction accuracy of banana yields in Colombia, which is crucial for efficient resource allocation, market planning, and agricultural management.
 Bananas are a significant contributor to Colombia's economy, representing 0.4% of the country's GDP and generating approximately USD 730 million annually.